UK Travel Guide: 24 Hours In Edinburgh Itinerary

 Start Your Day With Breakfast At Tani Modi

 We're going to start our day in Edinburgh with breakfast at the popular Tani Modi.
-Tani Modi is a family run café located in Edinburgh's New Town (a great spot if you're travelling into Edinburgh by train) and specialises in breakfast and brunch.
+Tani Modi is a family run café located in Edinburgh's New Town and specialises in breakfast and brunch.
 The extensive menu has something for everyone, with dishes for those on a vegan, vegetarian or gluten free diet as well serving up hearty full Scottish cooked breakfasts.
 This popular brunch spot is small, so we recommend booking a table.

 Location: 103 Hanover St, Edinburgh EH2 1DJ